Jarte

 Jarte is a word processor for users of Microsoft Windows, based on the WordPad engine, produced by Carolina Road Software.
 In terms of market appeal, Jarte is a lighter alternative to the feature laden Microsoft Word.
-The standard version of Jarte is offered free of charge, while an Jarte Plus, originally a paid enhanced version, has also been made free.
+The standard version of Jarte is offered free of charge, while a Jarte Plus, originally a paid enhanced version, has also been made free.
 The (formerly) purchasable version offers a variety of extra features, including Auto-Correct and Auto-Outline.
 In most other respects, Jarte Plus is the same as the freeware version.
 As of May 2020, the software's official website states that support is no longer available and there will be no further updates.

 Features

 Both versions are provided with a spell checker.
 During the installation process, Jarte allows for the option of installing multiple language functionality that includes French, German, Italian and Spanish.
-In keeping with its attempt to provide universal appeal, Jarte also offers American, British and Canadian English spell-checking While Jarte is often marketed as a Wordpad replacement, it can additionally create and save; tables, strikeout, superscript, subscript, "extra" colors, text background colors (highlighting), numbered lists, right or left indent, quasi-hypertext and URL linking, and various line spacings, — all of which Wordpad can read, interpret, and save.
+In keeping with its attempt to provide universal appeal, Jarte also offers American, British and Canadian English spell-checking.
+While Jarte is often marketed as a WordPad replacement, it can additionally create and save; tables, strikeout, superscript, subscript, "extra" colors, text background colors (highlighting), numbered lists, right or left indent, quasi-hypertext and URL linking, and various line spacings, — all of which WordPad can read, interpret, and save.

 Jarte bears a resemblance to TextEdit.
 It has three selectable basic layouts: mini, compact, and full, each with user-selectable menus, bars, panels, and so forth.
 One form looks similar to WordPad's layout.
 Jarte offers 'tabbed' functionality.
 It supports touch screen gestures on Windows 8 and above.